pivotal/docs-tas-adapter/install-prerequisites.md

-# Installing Prerequisites
+# Installing prerequisites

 This topic describes the first part of the installation process for the Application Service Adapter for VMware Tanzu Application Platform.

 ----

-Usage of the Application Service Adapter requires v8.1.0 or later of the Cloud Foundry command-line interface (cf CLI).
+Use of the Application Service Adapter requires Cloud Foundry command-line interface (cf CLI) v8.1.0 or later.
 For more information, see the [cf CLI repository](https://github.com/cloudfoundry/cli) on GitHub.

 To install the Application Service Adapter, you need: